 Aquaphor Healing Ointment is designed to help heal and moisturize dry, cracked skin (especially on the hands and feet) and chapped lips.

-It also soothes minor cuts and burns and protects the skin against potential irritations.
+It also soothes minor cuts and burns and protects against potential skin irritation.
 It forms a semi-occlusive barrier on the skin while moisturizing and supporting skin repair.